CrappyMustard/Banking-App/README.md

 # Banking-App
-This app is designed to function like the typical banking app, hence its name.
+This app is designed to function as if it was your typical banking app.
-Do not expect to actually use this as an effective banking app...obviously.
+## Features
+- Account creation
+- Withdraw money
+- Deposit money
+- Send money to other users
+- View and edit account details